 However, maintaining individual software firewalls on different devices can be difficult and time-consuming.
 Furthermore, not every device on a network may be compatible with a single software firewall, which may mean having to use several different software firewalls to cover every asset.

-Hardware firewalls use a physical appliance that acts in a manner similar to a traffic router to intercept data packets and traffic requests before they're connected to the network's servers.
-Physical appliance-based firewalls like this excel at perimeter security by making sure malicious traffic from outside the network is intercepted before the company's network endpoints are exposed to risk.
+Hardware firewalls use a physical appliance that acts like a traffic router to intercept data packets and traffic requests before they're connected to the network's servers.
+Physical appliance-based firewalls like this excel at perimeter security by ensuring malicious traffic from outside the network are intercepted before the company's network endpoints are exposed to risk.

-The major weakness of a hardware-based firewall, however, is that it is often easy for insider attacks to bypass them.
+However, the major weakness of a hardware-based firewall is that it is often easy for insider attacks to bypass them.
 Also, the actual capabilities of a hardware firewall may vary depending on the manufacturer—some may have a more limited capacity to handle simultaneous connections than others, for example.

-Whenever a cloud solution is used to deliver a firewall, it can be called a cloud firewall, or firewall-as-a-service (FaaS).
-Cloud firewalls are considered synonymous with proxy firewalls by many, since a cloud server is often used in a proxy firewall setup (though the proxy doesn't necessarily have to be on the cloud, it frequently is).
+Whenever you use a cloud solution to deliver a firewall, it can be called a cloud firewall or firewall-as-a-service (FaaS).
+Many consider cloud firewalls synonymous with proxy firewalls since a cloud server is often used in a firewall setup (though the proxy doesn't necessarily have to be on the cloud, it frequently is).

-The big benefit of having cloud-based firewalls is that they are very easy to scale with your organization.
+The primary benefit of having cloud-based firewalls is that they are straightforward to scale with your organization.
 As your needs grow, you can add additional capacity to the cloud server to filter larger traffic loads.
 Cloud firewalls, like hardware firewalls, excel at perimeter security.

 Which Firewall Architecture is Right for Your Company?

 So, which firewall architecture is the right one for your business?

 - Does the simple packet filtering or circuit-level gateway provide essential protection with minimal performance impact?